 P. and I met inadvertently through mutual friends.
 It wasn’t any kind of setup.
 Nobody was setting P. up on blind dates with newly divorced nice, Jewish girls (even though P. was also Jewish), or anyone for that matter.
 Tall, handsome P. didn’t need any help meeting women.
 He was constantly out at The Tunnel, Limelight, Nell’s, and other Manhattan nightclubs, trawling for celebrity photo-ops he could turn into credits the next day on Page Six, Rush & Molloy, or in People, US Magazine and other gossip rags, and trawling for pretty women.

 At the end of each night, after dropping off canisters of spent 35mm film at his stock agency, he’d go home with someone — a club kid, a model, a stripper.
 Anyone.
-Women were all around him all the time, another of his drugs.
-Photos of them littered his decrepit, scabies-infested Alphabet City studio.
+Women were all around him all the time.
+Photos of them littered his scabies-infested Alphabet City studio.
 (Cue the strangely bonding visit together to a dermatologist named Dr. Demento.)

 When we started dating, P. was in the early stages of what would turn out to be a brief sober phase.
-He viewed me — non-drinking, nerdy, prudish, hard-working — as a wholesome component of his new self-improvement regimen.
+He seemed to view me — non-drinking, nerdy, prudish, hard-working — as a wholesome component of his new self-improvement regimen.
 It was short-lived.
 It was a disaster.

 But.
 P. was a freelance hustler, and so was I. He helped me take my hustle to another level.

 An other thing P. and I had in common: we were both divorce kids who’d had to fend for ourselves through our parents’ hard times, in families where step- or half-siblings had infinitely more money.
 (His much younger half-brother would go on to become wildly famous.)
 We’d both put ourselves through college, juggling various jobs while going to school.
 It prepared us each for a lifetime of job-juggling.